In the households of Yixing, home of the celebrated purple clay teapots, ordinary potters are crafting something extraordinary.

 Preparing purple clay

-The next step is to screen the clay, isolating particles of the finest grit size, and then mixing it with water in a cement mixer to create a thick paste, after which it is piled into heaps and vacuum processed to remove air bubbles and some moisture.
-The quality and quantity of water is critical because it determines the quality of the stoneware products produced.
+The next step is to screen the clay, isolating particles of the finest grit size, and then mixing them with water in a cement mixer to create a thick paste.
+Afterward, it is piled into heaps and vacuum processed to remove air bubbles and some of the moisture.
+The quality and quantity of water are critical because they determine the quality of the stoneware products produced.
 After processing, the clay is then ready to be shaped.

 Teapot making process